matter-labs/zinc/zinc-book/src/appendix/E-standard-library.md

 ### `std::assets::Token::transfer`

-Executes a transfer which is sent to zkSync if the transaction was successful.
+Executes a transfer which is sent to the zkSync platform.

 Arguments:
 - from: `u160`
 - to: `u160`
 - token_id: `u{N}`
 - amount: `u248`
-- fee: `u248`

 Returns: `()`